-The production of sperm is a process that occurs in the epididymis (also called the testes).
-The number of sperm produced depends on a number of different factors, such as genes, environment, physical condition or the frequency of sexual intercourse, and can thus be different for each man.
-Sperm are constantly produced in the seminiferous tubules.
+Although sperm cells are constantly being produced in the seminiferous tubules, the total number of sperm cells produced depends on a number of different factors such as current physical condition, genetics, environment, and the frequency of sexual intercourse, and can thus differ from man to man.

 Stages of spermatogenesis

 Because spermatogenesis is a very complex and biologically complicated procedure, the human body needs various and specific essential nourishing substances to reinforce and ensure proper sperm cell maturation during each developmental stage.
 These micronutrients—vitamins, vitamin-like substances, trace elements, mineral substances and amino acids—can help the body cultivate optimal conditions for normal and healthy spermatogenesis.

 Certain, specific nutrients have been identified and substantiated through scientific research to impart significant positive effects on the body's ability to achieve and maintain the optimal conditions necessary for normal and healthy sperm production.

 Basic dietary modifications may help to incorporate more of these micronutrients into the system, but it is unlikely that a modified diet alone will ensure that the levels of these nutrients will be sufficient.